docker-archive/mta_java_workshop/README.md

           - back-tier
 ```

-In this section, I build the application in the `./appserver` directory and name the image `registration`.
-As in the database, I set the external ports.
+In this section, the java_web application is pulled from DTR and named the service is named `webserver`.
+As in the database, the external port is set.

 ```yaml
     networks: